khalid-zeidan/Black-Hole-Simulation/README.md

 ![Screenshot of the Black Hole Raytracer Simulation](READMEPictures/2.png)
 ![Screenshot of the Black Hole Raytracer Simulation](READMEPictures/3.png)
 ![Screenshot of the Black Hole Raytracer Simulation](READMEPictures/4.png)

+## Minimum Requirements
+- Anything better than rtx 3060 or close should work.
+- any cpu is fine, simulation is GPU dependent.